SymfonyCasts/symfony6/sfcasts/ep2-fundamentals/create-service.md

 ## Is our Service already in the Container?

 Head into `VinylController`.
-Let's think: we somehow need to tell Symfony's service container about our new service so that we can then *autowire* in the same way we're autowiring core services like `HtttpClientInterface` and `CacheInterface`.
+Let's think: we somehow need to tell Symfony's service container about our new service so that we can then *autowire* it in the same way we're autowiring core services like `HtttpClientInterface` and `CacheInterface`.

 Whelp, I have a surprise!
 Spin over to your terminal and run: